Frequently Asked Questions

 Our MS program in Applied Statistics and our advanced, graduate,

-certificate program in Statistical Quality are both very
+certificate program in Lean Six Sigma are both very

 applied, not theoretical.
 Most of our students have undergraduate